phusion/juvia/README.md

 3. Upgrade the database schema: `bundle exec rake db:migrate RAILS_ENV=production`
 4. Compile the static assets: `bundle exec rake assets:precompile RAILS_ENV=production RAILS_GROUPS=assets`
 5. Run `touch tmp/restart.txt` (if you're using Phusion Passenger) or restart your application server.

+## TODO

+Juvia currently suits my need so I may or may not work on these things in the future.
+But if you want to contribute you are more than welcome to do so!

+ * A better logo.
+I drew the current one in Inkscape in about an hour but I'm sure real artists can do better.
+ * Juvia works fine but we need more tests to prevent things from breaking in the future.
+ * Document the `list_topics` API call.
+ * Import/export support.
+Not sure whether this is necessary, the user may as well backup the entire database.